Want to Be a Live-In Nanny? Read This First

 In most instances you will get all-expenses-paid travel to your new nanny position.
 If you live in Florida and the job is in California, the hiring family will and should pay for all of your traveling expenses.

 Most families provide their nanny with a vehicle of their own to transport the kids around and for your own personal use.
-All maintenance, fuel and insurance are usually provided by the nanny family.
+All maintenance, fuel, and insurance are usually provided by the nanny family.

 You travel where the family travels.
 Some families take lavish vacations and they may require you to come with.
-They will pay for all travel, food, lodging and entertainment.
+They will pay for all travel, food, lodging, and entertainment.
 Anything extra will surely be at your own expense.

-Difference Between A Live-In And A Live-Out Nanny
+Difference Between a Live-In and a Live-Out Nanny

 The difference between a live-in and live-out nanny is simple.
 Each of them can have their own unique benefits.
-A live-in nanny is basically there at the family's beck and call 24 hours a day.
+A live-in nanny is basically there at the family's beck and call, 24 hours a day.
 Although you will have a set number of hours you will work in a day, generally they will vary based on the family's needs.
 If you only want to work a set amount of hours in a day, then this is something you should definitely bring up during the interview process.
 If you don't state this upfront then a family can take advantage of your willingness to stay on and work extra hours.
-Basically, a live-in nanny's on-duty time will always fluctuate, where as a live-out nanny may only be required to work a set 40 hours a week and allowed two off days.
+Basically, a live-in nanny's on-duty time will always fluctuate, whereas a live-out nanny may only be required to work a set 40 hours a week and allowed two off days.

 A live-in nanny will always have more responsibilities than a live-out nanny.
-Even though you've discussed the amount of hours you can work, you will undoubtedly find yourself finishing up your job well past those alloted hours.
+Even though you've discussed the number of hours you can work, you will undoubtedly find yourself finishing up your job well past those allotted hours.
 You will be living with children, your job will never stop.
 It helps to have an active social life, that can take you out of nanny mode during your off times.